-SC to take up pleas by 21 political parties over VVPATs in Lok Sabha elections
+SC notice to EC on plea by 21 political parties on use of VVVPATs in polls

-New Delhi, Mar 15: Over 21 political parties have approached the Supreme Court over the use of VVPATs in the upcoming Lok Sabha elections.

-The SC has said that it would hear the petitions tomorrow.
+New Delhi, Mar 15: The Supreme Court has issued notices to the Election on a petition filed by 21 political parties over the use of VVPATs in the upcoming Lok Sabha elections.
+The court said that the notices are returnable by March 25.

 The petitioners include, Chandrababu Naidu, Arvind Kejriwal, Sharad Pawar, K C Venugopal, Sharad Yadav, Ajit Singh, Akhilesh Yadav among others.

 Also Read | 10 political parties move SC over use of VVPAT in LS polls

 The petitioners have asked the court to quash the order of the EC that made the paper audit trail checks mandatory only in one polling station in an assembly constituency.

 They have quoted a 1975 verdict in the Indira Gandhi vs Raj Narain case to further their argument that free and fair elections are part of basic structure of the Constitution.

 In 2013, the SC had held that the VVPAST is an indispensable requirement for free and fair elections.